-- 1. Established 8 learning centres with plans to open more - 2.
-Developed a curriculum that helps children with their 6Cs (confidence, critical thinking, collaboration, creativity, curiosity, cooperation) - 3.
-500 children registered at the learning centres - 4.
-All children are assessed for their knowledge of English and IT - 4.
-Running daily classes in English and IT - 5.
-Provided employment for the locals staffing the learning centres - 6.
-Developed a strong link with UWCSEA to the extent that 10th grade students collaborate with TIF on a community project as part of their curriculum - 7.
-Developed an impact assessment so the impact of the teaching can be assessed - 8.
-Registered the foundation as a charity in both Singapore and Indonesia - 9.
-Hosted batik workshops for 40 locals by Singapore's leading batik artist Said Sakarsi - 10.
-Hosted teacher training workshops in conjunction with UWC one of Singapore's leading international schools - 11.
-Established a retail brand (Kura Kura) to sell local arts and crafts - 12.
-Helped villagers develop artisanal products to be sold under the Kura Kura brand - 13.
-Planted mangroves and mahogany trees - 14.
-Arranged for school students from Singapore to teach at the libraries - 15.
-Organized for Singapore based musicians to perform at local schools - 16.
-Organized for Nikoi's naturalist to talk to the children about the environment - 17.
-Established a program for guests visiting Nikoi to donate books to the libraries - 18.
-Raised hundreds of thousands of dollars from external donors to help fund the Foundation - 17.
-In conjunction with the National University of Singapore designed and installed a PV system to power laptops for the libraries - 18.
-Filmed and documented local cultural events - 19.
-Helped locate patients for a Cleft Palate program run by Smile - 20.
-Organized a group of village leaders to visit the PDA programs in Cambodia and Thailand - 21.
-Helped organize and sponsor annual jong (traditional model sailing boat) races - 22.
-Worked closely with Orang Laut village in Berakit to protect 2 kilns to be used for alternative uses (the government was going to tear them down) - 23.
-Established a pilot program to show villagers how to control mosquito populations using ovitraps - 24.
-Developed a bilingual curriculum for learning centres - 25.
-Helped preserve two charcoal kilns to be developed as museums for local villagers - 26.
+- 1. Established 8 learning centres - 2.
+Developed a Content Based Language Learning (CBLL) curriculum that helps children with their 4Cs (confidence, critical thinking, collaboration and creativity) and sets them on a path of learning for sustainability - 3.
+2700 children and 1100 teachers educated - 4.
+All children are assessed for their knowledge - 5.
+Running bilingual daily classes that are free to attend - 6.
+Provided employment for the locals staffing the learning centres - 7.
+Developed a strong link with UWCSEA to the extent that 10th grade students collaborate with TIF on a community project as part of their curriculum - 8.
+Developed an impact assessment so the impact of the teaching can be assessed - 9.
+Registered the foundation as a charity in both Singapore and Indonesia - 10.
+Hosted batik workshops for 40 locals by Singapore's leading batik artist Said Sakarsi - 11.
+Hosted teacher training workshops in conjunction with UWC one of Singapore's leading international schools - 12.
+Established a retail brand (Kura Kura) to sell local arts and crafts - 13.
+Helped villagers develop artisanal products to be sold under the Kura Kura brand - 14.
+Planted mangroves and mahogany trees - 15.
+Arranged for school students from Singapore to teach at the learning centres

+- 16. Organized for Singapore based musicians to perform at local schools - 17.
+Organized for Cempedak's naturalist to present to the children about the environment - 18.
+Established a program for guests visiting Nikoi to donate books to the libraries - 19.
+Raised hundreds of thousands of dollars from external donors to help fund the Foundation - 20.
+In conjunction with the National University of Singapore designed and installed a PV system to power laptops for the libraries - 21.
+Filmed and documented local cultural events - 22.
+Helped locate patients for a Cleft Palate program run by Smile - 23.
+Organized a group of village leaders to visit the PDA programs in Cambodia and Thailand - 24.
+Helped organize and sponsor annual jong (traditional model sailing boat) races - 25.
+Worked closely with Orang Laut village in Berakit to protect 2 kilns to be used for alternative uses (the government was going to tear them down) - 26.
+Trained villagers on mosquito control - 27.
 In conjunction with Swarovski crystals helped the villages make a fishing net that was exhibited in the National Museum of Singapore.
-It was subsequently auctioned off to raise money to build a fresh water treatment system for the village that was built in 2015 - 27.
-Established a learning farm for growing organic products and doing experiment on composting - 28.
-Established a weekly football program - 29.
-Organised a medical screening for more than 100 villagers - 30.
-"Plastic Ocean" movie screening in two learning centres attracting more than 200 viewers established drinking water system and bottling plant to be managed by Panglong villagers
+It was subsequently auctioned off to raise money to build a fresh water treatment system for the village that was built in 2015 - 28.
+Established a learning farm for growing organic products and doing experiment on composting - 29.
+Established a weekly football program - 30.
+Organised a medical screening for more than 100 villagers - 31.
+"Plastic Ocean" movie screening in two learning centres attracting more than 200 viewers - 32.
+Established drinking water system and bottling plant to be managed by Panglong villagers - 33.
+Organised regular creative arts workshops for the children - 34.
+Organised football training workshops for coaches in Singapore and Bintan